 While in isolation, new animals should have their hooves trimmed

 and inspected for footrot and other hoof problems.
 It is not a bad idea to assume that any new animal has been exposed to foot rot.
 Making the

 sheep stand in a footbath of zinc sulfate is a good preventative

 measure to keep footrot off a farm.
 Koppertox or a zinc sulfate spray can be used on

 the hooves of individual animals.
 An antibiotic can be used to treat foot rot.
-Footrot is usually introduced to a farm
+Footrot is usually introduced (via bacteria) to a farm

 through the introduction of infected animals.
 Foot scald, on the other hand, is caused by a bacteria that is already present in sheep (and other livestock).

 To prevent the introduction of drug-resistant worms, new animals